AjSat/hqp_l1/README.md

 ## Weighted and sequential methods

+The code is tested on Ubuntu 18.04LTS.
 The code for this part includes the following dependencies:

-* **Python3.6.9** or higher
+* **Python3.7** or higher

 * **CasADi** - A toolbox used for automatic differentiation of the task functions and as the interface to optimization solvers.